Ashburn, Georgia

 The city of Ashburn is the county seat of Turner County, Georgia, United States.
-As of 2010, the city had a population of 4,152.
+As of 2020, its population was 4,291.
 Ashburn's government is classified as a council/manager form of municipal government.

 Ashburn is noted for its peanuts and a fire ant festival.

 History

 The town of Marion was founded in 1888, and changed its name to Ashburn when it was incorporated in 1890.
 Ashburn was designated seat of Turner County when it was established in 1905.
 The community was named after W. W. Ashburn, a pioneer citizen.

+Peanut Statue

+In 1975, the Peanut Statue was constructed in Ashburn and was then considered an official state monument in 1998.
+In the year 2018 it was destroyed by Hurricane Michael.
+The newer peanut statue appears smaller than the original peanut statue, although the exact measurements are unknown.
+The woods that the original peanut was next to was cleared out, and the small picnic table as seen in the first image was presumably destroyed by Hurricane Michael, the same hurricane that destroyed the original peanut statue.

+The small tower constructed of brick was reused for the newer peanut statue, as was the crown.
+The original peanut statue was made of fiberglass.
+The brick tower is 15 feet tall and has a crown attached to it.

 Legal Publications for the City of Ashburn is The Wiregrass Farmer.

 Geography

 Ashburn is located at 31°42′16″N 83°39′14″W (31.704378, -83.653786).

 According to the United States Census Bureau, the city has a total area of 4.6 sqmi, of which 4.5 sqmi is land and 0.04 sqmi (0.66%) is water.